whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_two_portfolio.markdown

 I had a great time working on little shop with drew. as two members of the group that were keen on pairing, we ended up spending a fair amount of time together working on our cards.
 He’s always engaged, and his fun demeanor lifts the mood whenever necessary.
 On top of that, his knowledge of ruby & rails is thorough.
 I felt like I could always rely on him whenever a unique solution to a challenge was required.
 His gifs and atom plugins are on point as well.
 Look forward to the possibility of coding up something cool in the future with Drew.

+Laszlo's Feedback to me:

+Drew has a personality that makes him an immediate culture fit for any team!
+He is very easy to work with, works extremely hard, works fast and a team member anyone can always rely on!
+I enjoyed working with Drew very much and seeing how quickly he can bring a concept to life.
+He is great at getting things up and running, leaving plenty of time for group review and refactoring.

+Improvement suggestion: don’t be afraid to ask questions and suggest a different solution.
+I might have sounded too convincing when you clearly had a better solution.
+In a team effort everybody is there to ensure the best possible outcome after considering all ideas available.

+It has been great working with you!!!

 ## E: Community Participation

 Attended every Gear-up and as many posse meet-ups as I could.
 Paired with Module 1 students when they signed up for my pairings.
 Collaborated positively with several of my classmates at many times during Mod 2.
 I was always available to help people.
 I was particularly popular for requests for help during Job Tracker.